vladar21/english-words-quiz/README.md

 - Each question has a 30-second time limit.
 If the timer runs out or the user chooses to click the "Skip" button, the answer is considered incorrect, and the quiz proceeds to the next question.

-- Players can answer questions by clicking on one of the three answer options or by using keyboard shortcuts, such as focusing on an option and pressing "Enter" for accessibility users.
+- Players can answer questions by clicking on one of the three answer options.

 ![English Words Quiz Responsive](/assets/images/readme/QuizField.jpg)